xenartist/x1-wiki/solxen/solxen.md

 DEBUG=*
 ```

 ## 7. Run 4 miners one by one (Mining hash/superhash/point)

+*Please remember to replace the example address of <0x970Ce544847B0E314eA357e609A0C0cA4D9fD823> to your ETH format address for further receiving XN airdrop purposes.*

 * Open a new terminal or session.
 Miner 0: